everythingfunctional/quaff/README.md

 quantities with units associated with them as though they were just intrinsic real values.
-However, since a quantity has it's own unique type, you get some compile time safety that you don't mix them up in your argument lists, and you don't have to worry about doing unit conversions or rembering what units you've stored things in when you start doing math with them.
+However, since a quantity has it's own unique type, you get some compile time safety that you don't mix them up in your argument lists, and you don't have to worry about doing unit conversions or remembering what units you've stored things in when you start doing math with them.

 Turning a number into a quantity is as easy as defining what units that number